-The agreement provides $405 million to compensate investors and $5 million for the state, according to a statement yesterday by the office of New York Attorney General Eric Schneiderman.
-In the case, filed in 2009 by Schneiderman’s predecessor, Andrew Cuomo, the state claimed Merkin steered assets to Madoff and concealed Madoff’s role.
+The agreement provides $405 million to compensate investors and $5 million for the state, according to a statement today by the office of New York Attorney General Eric Schneiderman.
+In the case, filed in 2009 by his predecessor, Andrew Cuomo, the state claimed Merkin steered assets to Madoff and didn’t disclose Madoff’s role.

-Madoff, who pleaded guilty to running an investment fraud that authorities say swindled investors of about $17 billion, is serving a 150-year prison sentence.
+Madoff, who pleaded guilty to running a Ponzi scheme that authorities say swindled investors of about $17 billion, is serving a 150-year prison sentence.